1 firefighter dead after Philadelphia building collapse

 The building had caught fire just before 2 a.m.
 Saturday, Murphy said.
 The fire had been put out, but then the building collapsed at 3:24 a.m.

-Four other firefighters and an inspector with the city’s Department of Licenses and Inspections had been rescued from the rubble.
-Murphy said they were in stable condition at hospitals.
+Four other firefighters and an inspector with the city’s Department of Licenses and Inspections were also trapped at the time of the collapse.
+One firefighter jumped from the second story of the rubble, Murphy said.

+The others were pulled out at various times.
+They were taken to the hospital and said to be in stable condition.
+The inspector has since been released.

 Numerous firefighters were at the scene as the rescue effort unfolded, and some were seen hugging or wiping tears from their eyes, multiple news outlets reported.